Existing clients

 Whilst most agree that everyone should have the autonomy to make choices about their own bodies and healthcare, the key question is whether this freedom should stop short of the right to access life-ending medications, even where this is in a highly controlled and regulated manner and environment.

 The main argument in favour of legalising assisted dying is to give people who are suffering the choice to die in a more dignified and comfortable manner than the current systems allow.
-The current best option for terminally ill patients is to rely upon palliative medicine; the aim of which is to help very sick people to be as comfortable as possible towards the end of their lives without hastening (nor postponing), their death.
+The current best option for terminally ill patients is to rely upon palliative medicine; the aim of which is to help very sick people to be as comfortable as possible towards the end of their lives without hastening (or postponing), their death.
+In the words of Kim Leadbeater MP, the current law is ‘failing people’.

 Why are people opposed to the Assisted Dying Bill?